iotaledger/hive.go/README.md

 ### Activating deadlock detection

-To replace the mutexes in the `syncutils` package with [Go deadlock](https://github.com/sasha-s/go-deadlock), use the `deadlock` build flag to compiling your program.
+To replace the mutexes in the `syncutils` package with [Go deadlock](https://github.com/sasha-s/go-deadlock), use the `deadlock` build flag when compiling your program.

 ## Supporting the project